OrensteinLab/UniLib/README.md

 * A global max pooling layer
 * A dense layer with 16 neurons and relu activation
 * A final dense layer with 1 neuron and linear activation.
+* The model use the MSE loss function and the ADAM optimizer.
-* The loss function in MSE, the batch size is 32 and the number of training epochs is 3
+* The batch size is 32 and the number of training epochs is 5.

 **Input File Format**

-The input file should contain DNA sequences of synthetic upstream regulatory region (sURS), and their respective mean FL values.
-Each sequence and its expression value should be separated by a tab and should be on a separate  line.
+The input file should contain DNA sequences of synthetic upstream regulatory region (sURS), and their mean FL values.
+Each sequence and its mean Fl value should be separated by a tab and should be on a separate line.
 The sequence should be 101 bases in length for the model.

 **Output**